This spot has been added by

 The best snorkeling area in the Pigeon Islands is the Coral Garden, which covers the coral reef fringing the eastern side of the islets.

 The northern part of the Coral Garden is probably the more spectacular.
-Sheltered from the swell, the seabed is covered by healthy and good-sized staghorn corals and elkhorn corals.
+Sheltered from the swell, the seabed is covered with healthy and good-sized staghorn corals and elkhorn corals.
 These reef-building corals are vital to life in the Caribbean reefs.
-It is fragile and can be broken by a passing swimfin, so do not touch it and snorkel carefully.
+However, the coral is fragile and can be broken by a passing swim fin, so do not touch it and be sure to snorkel carefully.

 A beautiful example of elkhorn coral in the Coral Garden